bifravst/bifravst/docs/app/Upgrading.rst

 ================================================================================
-Updating an existing installation
+Upgrading an existing installation
 ================================================================================

-If you already have an installation and you want to update to the latest release, follow these steps.
+If you already have an installation and you want to upgrade to the latest release, follow these steps.

 .. code-block:: bash